ni-chiu/cse15l-lab-reports/lab-report-1-week-2.md

 # CSE15L Lab Report 1 (Week 2)

 This blog post is written as Lab Report 1 for CSE15L.
-This post will discuss remote access (as well as related topics like moving files between computers and setting SSH keys) and terve as a tutorial for logging into a course-specific account on ieng6.
+This post will discuss remote access (as well as related topics like moving files between computers and setting SSH keys) and serve as a tutorial for logging into a course-specific account on ieng6.

 ## Installing VScode
 To install VSCode, I nagivated to the [Visual Studio Code site](https://code.visualstudio.com/download) and downloaded the version corresponding to my operating system (Windows).
 There are also versions for all other major operating systems.